johnAlexamon/dicom_sender/README_DIST.md

 ## Licensing
 This software is distributed under the MIT License.
 See LICENSE file for details.

+The dcm4che libraries used in this application are licensed under the Mozilla Public License Version 1.1.
+For more information, visit: https://github.com/dcm4che/dcm4che/blob/master/LICENSE.txt

 ## Support
 For support, please create an issue on the project's GitHub repository.